|Finishing/Chemicals > Hazard Communication

 safety hazards of chemicals and recommend

 appropriate controls.
 All chemical suppliers must

-send an MSDS for each chemical a company
+send an SDS for each chemical a company

 available to employees at all times.

 must train employees upon initial hire, after a

 transfer, and when new hazardous substances are

 introduced into the workplace.
 Employers must keep a written record of the training they provide.

 labeled with information about their contents and